uknth/solr-on-kube/README.md

 > RBAC roles are turned off for the test cluster, to support RBAC ClusterRole needs to be defined

 ## Preparing Kubernetes Cluster

+Following steps are not necessary to run Zookeeper or Solr, however these helps us measure & debug any issues in network.
+For this demo the we have two YAMLs for both Solr & Zookeeper, one with prepared dependencies and one without.

+If you plan to skip this step, use the YAML [ref/kubectl/apps/zk/zk.yaml](ref/kubectl/apps/zk/zk.yaml) for Zookeeper & [ref/kubectl/apps/solr/solr.yaml](ref/kubectl/apps/solr/solr.yaml) for Solr.

+### Setting Up Istio

+[Istio](https://istio.io) Istio is a service mesh that lets us connect, secure, control and observe serices in our Kubernets network.